scott-sattler/sudoku-solver/README.md

 The application currently contains most of the functionality you would find in a typical Sudoku application, despite the title remaining unchanged.

+Note: the default font (line 20 in pixel_gui.py) was changed to Arial to make it less harsh, which should also resolve text compatibility issues across different operating systems.
+The screenshots have not yet been updated.

 <div align="center">
     <img width="25%" src="https://github.com/scott-sattler/sudoku-solver/blob/58a964767b7cfa62e57f8bbf8a735fd21e658af4/screenshots/readme_image_1.png">
     <img width="25%" src="https://github.com/scott-sattler/sudoku-solver/blob/bad2818cfa2013f85590909518c9cade73421963/screenshots/readme_image_2.png">